graphprotocol/graph-node/docs/config.md

 * `[ingestor]` sets the name of the node responsible for block ingestion.
 * `[deployment]` describes how to place newly deployed subgraphs.

+Some of these sections support environment variable expansion out of the box, most notably Postgres connection strings.
+The official `graph-node` Docker image includes [`envsubst`](https://github.com/a8m/envsubst) for more complex use cases.

 ## Configuring Multiple Databases

 For most use cases, a single Postgres database is sufficient to support a